TommyCheng023/TommyCheng023.github.io/README.md

 ## Right Division
 It is now the main section of the webpage.

+At the very beginning of the division, you'll see a slider that allows you to switch between day and night theme.

 # Future Expectations
 ## apply framework
 - I'm considering using `Angular` or `React` to my personal website.

 ## New Sections
 - `Publications`: wait until my first essay is published 😂
-- `Research`: for the purpose of recording R&D experiences, this section is necessary to be independent from `Projects`
+- `Research`: for the purpose of recording R&D experiences
+- `Resume`: an animated subpage from the home page dynamically showing my experiences

 ## Feature Updates
-- Add `Development History` Section showing the update history of the website.
-- Change the `day/night` mode into a client-controllable feature.
-Remove the auto-change feature based on EST time zone.
 - Connect with some existing repository as my subdomain.

 # Appreciation